Skip to main content

 People who are ill or have symptoms of illness are encouraged to visit when they are feeling better and free of symptoms.
 Check with the healthcare facility for guidance and for any exceptions such as end of life visits.
 People who are ill or have symptoms of illness should seek medical care as needed.

-Visitors are also encouraged to practice respiratory etiquette, including:
+Visitors are encouraged to wear medical masks in health-care settings and to practice respiratory etiquette, including:

 • Clean your hands often using soap and warm water or use alcohol-based hand rub